-Ribbon Academy works collaboratively with parents/carers, so children receive consistent messages about how to behave at home and at school.
+Ribbon Academy works collaboratively with parents/carers, so children receive consistent messages about how to behave at home and at school - this is essential.

-We expect parents/carers to support their child's learning, and to co-operate with the school.
+We expect parents/carers to support their child's learning, and to co-operate with theschool.
 We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour.

-If parents/carers have any concern about the way that their child has been treated, they should initially contact Main Reception.
+If parents/carers have any concern our approach to behaviour management.
 Parent concerns will be recorded and passed to the relevant member of staff (usually the Assistant Headteacher for Early Years, Lower School or Upper School).
 Parents/carers should allow up to 48 hours for a response from school (although we do aim for a response within 24 hours).